Furthering research, exploration, and the peaceful use of outer spacethrough international cooperation

 Submit manuscripts for all issues at https://www.editorialmanager.com/AISR/default.aspx.

-List of recently published special issues.
+List of recently or soon to be published special issues.

 Additional offprints, individual issues at special rates for authors, article posters, journal cover posters, etc. may be ordered through the Elsevier WebShop.